 If you want to differentiate yourself from the competition as a salesperson, what do you do?
 How do you make your product or service stand out?
+How do you stand out as a salesperson?
 Tom Williams argues that you need to start by understanding where you fit in the process.
 How is your procurement counterpart looking at the sale?
 Take a look at the Kraljic matrix.

 The Kraljic matrix